SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 **Note!**
 The point of sale must check the status each second, to verify that payment is completed.
-Otherwise the SEQR server does not receive any notification that transaction is finalized and the purchase will then be reversed!
+Otherwise the Glase server does not receive any notification that transaction is finalized and the purchase will then be reversed!